dblock/code.dblock.org/_posts/2009/2009-12-12-automating-win32-ui-testing-systemwindowsautomation-and-project-white.markdown

 ### Working with Menus

-You can locate the application’s menu bar and each menu.
+You can locate the application's menu bar and each menu.

 {% highlight c# %}
 AutomationElement installerEditorForm = AutomationElement.FromHandle(p.MainWindowHandle);